JLStafford/Q3-Final-Project/README.md

-# Q3-Final-Project
+# pHoton
-A digital photography framework built in React
+A digital photography portfolio site built in React